31 Women Who Dominate Their Sport

 Hope Solo may have hung up her goalie gloves in 2016, but her contribution to women’s soccer was overwhelming.
 Solo was a goalkeeper at the professional level from 2003-16.
 Soccer fans will remember her best though for her dazzling performances on the world’s stage.

-Talk about a power family of strong female athletes.
-Serena Williams may be among the greatest of all time, but don’t think sister Venus Williams is living in her shadow.
-Venus has also spent time at No. 1 and essentially lives in the top 10 female tennis players.
+Talk about a super family of strong female athletes.
+Serena Williams may be among the greatest of all time (okay, she’s just the greatest), but don’t think her sister, Venus Williams, is living in her shadow.
+Venus has also spent time at a No. 1 world rank and has essentially lived in the top 10 for female tennis players.

 In fact, Venus has done more than simply hold her own.
 She has won the second most singles titles, behind only her sister.
-Add in all of her doubles titles and Venus’ accolades are simply staggering.
+Add in all of her doubles titles – she even won two of her four Olympic golds in singles and doubles the same year – and Venus’ accolades are simply staggering.